spewspews/bsp/readme.md

 Single Header Libraries
 =

-bspavl.h is a single header balanced binary tree.
+bspavl.h is a balanced binary tree. bspfibheap.h is a fibonacci heap.